atlregional/atlbreeze/README.md

 =======
 http://landonreed.github.io/atlbreeze

-Demo showing that thewe Atlanta region already hashave the tools for an integrated and complete regional transit...
+Demo showing that the Atlanta region already has the tools for an integrated and complete regional transit...

 1. trip planningplanner
 2. online fare payment